projectcalico/calico/master/getting-started/kubernetes/installation/app-layer-policy.md

 ### Value

-Enabling {{site.prodname}} application layer policy lets you enforce application layer attributes like HTTP methods or paths, and cryptographically secure identities.
+{{site.prodname}} application layer policy lets you enforce application layer attributes like HTTP methods or paths, and cryptographically secure identities for Istio-enabled apps.

 ### Concepts